friflo/Friflo.Json.Fliox/Engine/README.md

             *Before:* Entities were not stored in this specific Archetype. `Archetype.Entities` returned always an empty result.
             *Now:*    Entities are stored in this Archetype.

+- 1.17.0    (planned) Introduced `CreateEntityBatch` to optimize creation of entities.
+            Added DebugView's for all IEnumerable<> types to enable one click navigation to their elements in the debugger.
+            E.g. the expanded properties ChildEntities and Components in the examples screenshot.

 # Development